-If so, can you tell us what your favorite place?
-If not, you must visit Porto and go to one of this places, they are so delicious.
+If so, can you tell us what your favourite place?
+If not, you must visit Porto and go to one of these places, they are so delicious.

 For moving around you can use Porto public transports or rent-a-car if you need more autonomy.